 Babies benefit greatly from a set routine, and it’s in your best interest to stick to it.
 Child psychologist Danielle Kaufman insists that “Building routines with your children helps them feel safe.”
 It promotes trust and reassurance, leaving you with one less thing to worry about.

 When juggling your already busy life of work and baby, deadlines will creep up on you fast.
-Plan an 8-week calendar and start your packing early.
+Plan your moving day at least an 8-week calendar and start your packing early.
 Set specific goals, and the things that don’t get used regularly can be packed away first.
 Doing this, you’ll get the satisfaction of knowing you’ve made progress, and there will less to panic over by the end.

 Pack the Nursery Last

 For a baby, routine is centred around their nursery.
-Leave their area as late as you can, so they can feel secure for as long as possible.
+Make sure to leave their area as late as you can, so they can feel secure for as long as possible.
 They can become confused and disoriented if their room is picked apart before their eyes.
 Try to keep their world as normal as possible, and when moving day rolls around, arrange alternative care.

-Maybe your kids are past the crying and crawling, but that doesn’t mean a plan isn’t needed.
+Maybe your children are past the crying and crawling, but that doesn’t mean a plan isn’t needed.
 Young kids, as you would be well aware, are full of energy and curiosity.
-Making sure they are clued in on what’s happening and why is important.
+Make sure they are clued in on what’s happening and why it is important.
 Involve them in as much as possible, so they can feel proud to have been a part of such a big change in their life.
+They can help you to pack a room or agnise easy things.

 Visit/Talk About the New House

-If it is their first move and they don’t know exactly what moving to a new house means for them, it is crucial to shape their views positively.
-Reinforce that moving is a good thing and support them by telling them all the good that comes with it.
+If it is their first move and they don’t know exactly what moving to a new place means for them, it is crucial to shape their views positively.
+Take the time to explain that moving to a new place is a good thing and support them by telling them all the good that comes with it.
 A cool new room, a bigger play area or even a housewarming reward will create a positive attitude toward this big change.
-As well as talking about the move, it’s important to brace them for the new environment by visiting the new house and neighbourhood if possible.
+As well as talking about the move, it’s essential to brace them for the new environment by visiting the new house and the new neighbourhood if possible.
 Getting them as familiar as possible with their new home allows them to feel confident and at ease.
+It will also help them to feel more comfortable the first night, for example.
 Try visiting things around the area too, like playgrounds or libraries, so they already have a positive attitude before you move in.

-It’s important not to introduce other big changes on top of moving, as this only deepens your child’s confusion.
+It’s important not to introduce other big changes on top of moving, as this only deepens your kids confusion.
 Sticking to what they’re used to is the best way for the transition to their new home to be as smooth as it can be.
 If they’re close to needing toilet training, for example, hold off a month or two until they’ve settled in.
-The goal is to create a sense of safety and familiarity, because that’s what a home is for.
-Ensuring this safety is created as early as possible is goal number one.
+The goal is to create a sense of safety and familiarity because that’s what a home is for.
+Ensuring this safety is established as early as possible is goal number one.

 Let Them be Involved

-A great way to create a sense of confidence and ownership of the move is to involve your kids as much as possible.
+A great way to create a sense of confidence and ownership of the move is to involve your kids.
 Pack with them and allow them to see it as an exciting opportunity.
-Give them the control of packing their own things so that when it comes time to unpack, they are familiar with where everything is.
+Some tips for moving house with kids is to give them the control of packing their room and things so that when it comes time to unpack, they are familiar with where everything is.
 If they’re good, you may even save some time and effort as a bonus.
 When unpacking, work with them by your side and let them pick where their things go.
 Again, inspiring confidence and control is the goal, so allow them every opportunity to familiarise themselves.

 Moving with older kids and teenagers can be easier in ways, and harder in others.
 On one hand, they’re another set of hands and can take care of a lot of tasks themselves.
-On the other, the stress and emotional whiplash can be a lot to handle, especially if they have to leave a school and friends behind.
+On the other, the stress and emotional whiplash can be a lot to handle, especially if they have to leave a school, friends and even family behind.

 Talk Through it Thoroughly